jaderyan/lyrics-finder/README.md

 Given more time I would have liked to fully test my solution.

 I would have also implemented pagination (at the moment search results are limited to the first 100).

+Adding routing to the app so lyrics show on a different page rather than a modal.